Rosy98/PHP2650-FInal-Project/README.md

 # PHP2650 Final Project
+## Convolutional Neural Network for Chest X-rays classification and prediction
 The goal of our final project is to develop a CNN model that can predict the presence of COVID-19 or other pneumonias using chest X-ray images.

 Group members: Yu Yan, Zihan Zhou